ibm-cloud-docs/account/billing-faq.md

 {: #pay-method}
 {: faq}

 For a Pay-As-You-Go account, you must have an active credit card on file.
 With the Subscription and {{site.data.keyword.cloud_notm}} Enterprise Savings Plan account types, you might be able to use other payment options.
+If you placed your order as a purchase order (PO) or a firm order letter (FOL) through an {{site.data.keyword.IBM_notm}} seller, you can change your payment method to a credit card and manage it in the console.
 Contact an [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative to inquire about payment options.
+For more information, see [Managing payment methods for purchase orders](/docs/account?topic=account-linkedusage#manage-po-billing).

 ## How do I pay an invoice?
 {: #pay-invoice}